 9/11 Survivor Tree – Silent Witness To History

-When E.J. turned 5, I began a tradition of taking her for a Broadway weekend every year.
+When E.J. turned 5, I began a tradition of taking her for a yearly Broadway weekend.
 When she was so young, I never specifically discussed 9/11 or terrorism with her.
 I explained security precautions at the airport in general terms.
 My thinking was that there would be little that a child could do with the knowledge of 9/11 except to be frightened.
-But in 2013, she was an exceptionally bright and well traveled twelve-tear-old young woman and we went to the 9/11 Memorial together.
-She had learned about that most horrible day in school and she was prepared for the impact of visiting ground zero.
+But in 2013, she was an exceptionally bright and well-traveled twelve-year-old woman, and we went to the 9/11 Memorial together.
+She’d learned about that most horrible day in school and was prepared for the impact of visiting ground zero.

-We met first responders and family members of the victims and the heroes.
-The day of our visit was sunny and warm and the Memorial area was quite crowded.
-Yet voices were lowered and the tone was quieter than the surrounding streets of bustling Manhattan.
+We met first responders, family members of the victims, and heroes.
+The day of our visit was sunny and warm, and the Memorial area was quite crowded.
+Yet voices were lowered, and the tone was quieter than the surrounding streets of bustling Manhattan.
 To me, it seemed sacred ground.
 I imagined that my reaction was not unlike that of the previous generation visiting Pearl Harbor after having lived through the shocking news of that attack.

-We talked of all the memories of our visit, but the one that has had the most resonating impact for my daughter was seeing the “9/11 Survivor Tree.”
+We talked of all the memories of our visit, but the one that had the most resonating impact on my daughter was seeing the “9/11 Survivor Tree.”

 The Survivor Tree

-9/11 Survivor TreeThe Survivor Tree is a pear tree that had stood near building five in the World Trade Center complex, just off of Church Street.
-According to our docent, it had been planted in the mid 1970s.
-I had been to the World Trade Center a few times and may well have seen it, but took no specific notice of it.
+9/11 Survivor TreeThe Survivor Tree is a pear tree that stood near Building 5 in the World Trade Center complex, just off Church Street.
+According to our docent, it was planted in the mid-1970s.
+I had been to the World Trade Center a few times and may well have seen it, but I took no specific notice of it.
 Little could I have known that it would become a silent witness to history.

-Before the terrorist attacks, the area around the World Trade Center complex have many beautiful trees.
-When workers began clearing the almost unimaginable tons of rubble they found that all of the trees had been crushed, burned, destroyed.
-All except for one tree.
-In October, 2001, workers discovered the eight foot tree, badly damaged but still alive.
-Its trunk had been blackened, its limbs were barren and its roots were mangled.
+Before the terrorist attacks, the World Trade Center complex area had many beautiful trees.
+When workers began clearing the almost unimaginable tons of rubble, they found that all the trees had been crushed, burned, and destroyed except for one tree.
+In Oct er 2001, workers discovered the eight-foot tree, badly damaged but still alive.
+Its trunk had been blackened, its limbs were barren, and its roots were mangled.
 Only one small branch was still alive.
 But it was alive.
 It had survived.

-Amazingly, In 2010, the Survivor Tee was healthy enough to be replanted.
+Amazingly, in 2010, the Survivor Tee was healthy enough to be replanted.
 The 9/11 Survivor Tree is now well over 35 feet tall and thriving.
-The landscaping at Ground Zero is lovely, but, significantly, the designers chose to plant beautiful oak trees surrounding the official 9/11 memorial.
-The 9/11 Survivor Tree is the only pear tree to be seen.
+The landscaping at Ground Zero is beautiful, but significantly, the designers chose to plant beautiful oak trees surrounding the official 9/11 memorial.
+The 9/11 Survivor Tree is the only pea tree to be seen.

 9/11 Survivor Tree Today

-But I also see the beautiful 9/11 Survivor Tree as a silent witness to history.
-People come and go and nature finds a way to outlive us all.
+However, I also see the beautiful 9/11 Survivor Tree as a silent witness to history.
+People come and go, and nature finds a way to outlive us all.

-In another blog article, I am planning to write about other trees that are celebrated as witnesses to history.
+I plan to write another blog article about other trees that are celebrated as witnesses to history.
 But I doubt any will ever touch me as personally as the 9/11 Survivor Tree.

 Leave a Reply